yangheng95/OmniGenBench/docs/installation.rst

 ############
 Installation
 ############
-**OmniGenBench is an all-in-one solution for genomic foundation model finetuning, inference, deployment, and automated benchmarking.**

 Get started with OmniGenBench by installing it in your preferred environment.
 We recommend using a Python virtual environment to manage dependencies.
 Python 3.10 or higher is required.